AparaviSoftware/aparavi-dtc-sdk/README.md

 ### Pre Built Pipelines

 Available pre-built pipeline configurations:
-- `ADVANCED_PARSER`: Parse documentes using LLM-based logic, and deliver structured outputs such as text and tables.
 - `AUDIO_AND_SUMMARY`: Processes audio content and produces both a transcription and a concise summary.
 - `SIMPLE_AUDIO_TRANSCRIBE`: Processes audio files and returns transcriptions of spoken content.
 - `SIMPLE_PARSER`: Extracts and processes metadata and content from uploaded documents.